 Denoising Orientation Maps edit page

 Orientation maps determined by EBSD or any other technique are, as all experimental data, effected by measurement errors.
 Those measurement errors can be divided into systematic errors and random errors.
 Systematic errors mostly occur due to a bad calibration of the EBSD system and require additional knowledge to be corrected.
-Deviations from the true orientation due to noisy Kikuchi pattern or tolerances of the indecing algorithm can be modeled as random errors.
+Deviations from the true orientation due to noisy Kikuchi pattern or tolerances of the indexing algorithm can be modeled as random errors.
 In this section we demonstrate how random errors can be significantly reduced using denoising techniques.

 We shall demonstrate the denoising capabilities of MTEX at the hand of an orientation map of deformed Magnesium.